 - For patients with locally advanced, unresectable disease

-- To relieve severe pain for patients with metastatic cancer
+- To relieve severe pain for people with metastatic cancer

-External-beam radiation therapy is the type of radiation therapy used most often for pancreatic cancer, and treatment usually takes five to six weeks with once-daily doses of radiation (termed standard-fractionation).
-Newer types of radiation therapy, such as stereotactic radiosurgery (for example, Cyberknife), are being used for pancreatic cancer because they can provide more localized treatment and need only one or a small number of treatment sessions.
+External-beam radiation therapy is the type of radiation therapy used most often for pancreatic cancer, and treatment usually takes five to six weeks with once-daily doses of radiation.
+Newer types of radiation therapy, such as stereotactic radiosurgery (for example, Cyberknife), are being used for pancreatic cancer because they can provide more localized treatment and require a fewer number of treatment sessions.
 However, these newer types of radiation therapy have not been compared with standard-fractionation radiation therapy and should not be considered a replacement for it.

-Often, chemotherapy (see below) will be given at the same time as radiation therapy because it can enhance the effects of the radiation therapy (called radiosensitization).
+Often, chemotherapy (see below) will be given at the same time as radiation therapy because it can enhance the effects of the radiation therapy, which is called radiosensitization.
 Combining chemotherapy and radiation therapy may occasionally help shrink the tumor enough so it can be removed by surgery.
 However, chemotherapy given at the same time as radiation therapy often has to be given at lower doses than when given alone.

 Side effects from radiation therapy may include fatigue, mild skin reaction, nausea, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

 Adjuvant chemotherapy.
 Adjuvant chemotherapy is given after a pancreatic tumor is removed with surgery to prevent the cancer from coming back.
 Currently, the standard adjuvant chemotherapy uses gemcitabine (Gemzar) alone.
-Ongoing clinical trials are looking at combinations of different drugs for adjuvant treatment, including more aggressive combinations similar to those used for advanced pancreatic cancer (see First-line chemotherapy, below).
-Chemotherapy given before surgery is called neoadjuvant treatment and is generally used for patients with borderline resectable disease, when shrinking the tumor may increase the chance of removing it with surgery.
+Ongoing clinical trials are looking at combinations of different drugs for adjuvant treatment, including more intensive combinations similar to those used for advanced pancreatic cancer; see First-line chemotherapy, below.
+Chemotherapy given before surgery is generally used for patients with borderline resectable disease, when shrinking the tumor may increase the chance of removing it with surgery.

 Off-label use.
 This is when a drug is used to treat conditions not listed on the label, which are the conditions that drug is approved for, or is given differently than the instructions on the label.
 Off-label drug use in pancreatic cancer treatment is common for many reasons.
 First, drugs are generally approved for treating only a particular type or stage of cancer.
 Second, many cancer treatments use a combination of drugs and one or more of the drugs is often being used off label.
 Drug regimens are also constantly changing as doctors study new combinations to improve patient care.

 Side effects.
 The side effects of chemotherapy depend on which drugs the patient receives.
-These include poor appetite, nausea, vomiting, diarrhea, mouth sores, hair loss, and a lack of energy.
-People receiving chemotherapy also are more likely to get infections and bruise and bleed easily because chemotherapy decreases bone marrow production of white blood cells, red blood cells, and platelets.
+These can include poor appetite, nausea, vomiting, diarrhea, gastrointestinal problems, mouth sores, hair loss, and a lack of energy.
+People receiving chemotherapy also are more likely to get infections and bruise and bleed easily because chemotherapy decreases the production of white blood cells, red blood cells, and platelets.
 Certain drugs used in pancreatic cancer are also associated with specific side effects.
-For example, capecitabine can cause redness and discomfort on the palms of the hands and the soles of the feet.
+For example, capecitabine (Xeloda) can cause redness and discomfort on the palms of the hands and the soles of the feet.
 This condition is called hand-foot syndrome .
-Oxaliplatin (one of the drugs used in the FOLFIRINOX regimen) can cause cold sensitivity and numbness and tingling in the fingers and toes (called peripheral neuropathy ).
+Oxaliplatin, one of the drugs used in the FOLFIRINOX regimen, can cause cold sensitivity and numbness and tingling in the fingers and toes, called peripheral neuropathy .
 Peripheral neuropathy is a side effect of nab-paclitaxel as well.
 These side effects typically go away between treatments and after the treatments have ended, but some can be longer-lasting and can worsen as treatment continues.
 The doctor can suggest ways to relieve these side effects .

 Palliative chemotherapy.
-Any chemotherapy regimen discussed above may help relieve the symptoms of pancreatic cancer (called palliative care or supportive care; see below), such as lessening pain, improving a patient’s energy and appetite, and stopping or slowing weight loss.
-When making decisions about palliative chemotherapy, it’s important that you and your doctor weigh the benefits with the possible side effects and consider how treatment might affect your quality of life.
+Any chemotherapy regimen discussed above may help relieve the symptoms of pancreatic cancer, such as lessening pain, improving a patient’s energy and appetite, and stopping or slowing weight loss.
+This is called palliative care or supportive care; see below.
+When making decisions about palliative chemotherapy, it is important that you and your doctor weigh the benefits with the possible side effects and consider how each treatment might affect your quality of life.